Ludare Games Group is a group of entrepreneurs that operate a network of ventures in the games ecosystem space.

-I applied to work for Ludare Games because they were looking for a UX/UI Designer to create an exciting new eSports platform.
+I joined Ludare Games as their sole UX/UI Designer for a 6 month contract to create an exciting new eSports platform.
 Essentially I would be in charge of everything creative end to end, collaborating with founders, CEO’s and developers.

 Ludare had a rough process in place however, the project would mainly work in waterfall model.
 Going from rough sketches, to wireframes and eventually multiple iterations of finalised UI.